Bishop Bowers School: History

-The aim of the school is to provide quality education and discipline through effective teaching and learning to children of the catholic faith, as well as the general public.

 Curriculum

 Teaching syllabus used in providing pupils and students with basic education is in accordance with the approved Ghana Education Service (GES) syllabus in preparation to sit the Basic Education Certificate Examination (BECE), conducted by the West African Examination Council (WAEC), needed to gain admissions into Senior High Schools.

 Primary

 The primary department is located at No.3 Hutton Mills Street, Zoti, Lartebiokorshie.
-It has three main blocks which makes up the administration, classrooms and assemblyhall, computer laboratory, carteen, lavatories, a library and staff common room.
+It has three main blocks which makes up the administration, classrooms and assemblyhall, computer laboratory, canteen, lavatories, a library and staff common room.
 There is also a large playground.

 Junior high school

-In 1987, a request for the release of land to establish a junior high school was sent to the secretary of health through the medical administrator of Korle Bu teaching Hospital.A land was offered beside near the nurse's flats for the construction of Bishop Bowers Junior High School.
+In 1987, a request for the release of land to establish a junior high school was sent to the secretary of health through the medical administrator of Korle-Bu Teaching Hospital.
+Land was offered near the nurses' flats for the construction of Bishop Bowers Junior High School.

 Class structures

 Both primary and junior high school department have classes with two streams.
 The KG1 classes are named after co-founders of the Missionary Sisters Servants of the Holy Spirit.

 The KG2 classes are named after the Holy Spirit Missionary Congregation Sisters to first arrive in Ghana in 1946.

-Each primary class is named after a flower to inspire beauty and character in both academic performance and character if pupils.
+Each primary class is named after a flower.

 The junior high school classes are named after saints, to inspire exemplary behaviour.